Wisconsin Court Records

 Ozaukee County Circuit Court

-1201 South Spring Street, PO Box 994
+1201 South Spring Street, P.O.
+Box 994

 Port Washington, WI 53074–0994